ASU-RISE-Lab/risky_overcooked/README.md

 ## Research Papers:

-- Smith, M. O. and Zhang, W. Risky Sensitive Theory of
+- [Smith, M. O. and Zhang, W. Risky Sensitive Theory of
-Mind: Coordinating with agents of Unknown Bias using Cumulative Prospect Theory," In _Proceedings of the International Conference on Machine Learning (ICML)_, 2025. accepted
+Mind: Coordinating with agents of Unknown Bias using Cumulative Prospect Theory," In _Proceedings of the International Conference on Machine Learning (ICML)_, 2025](https://openreview.net/forum?id=MRD19y4Zjm)

 ## Installation:
 We currently offer only building from source.